AlphaFold: The Unfolding Drama of Protein Folding and Its Global Impact

 Step 3: Interpret Results Intelligently

 Output visuals from AlphaFold can teach, tease, and taunt.
-Don’t blindly trust the ribbon diagrams; use per-residue confidence metrics (pLDDT) and consultation with structural biologists to confirm predictions and drive wet lab confirmation.
+Don’t blindly trust the ribbon diagrams; use per-residue confidence metrics (pLDDT) and consultation with structural biologists to validate predictions and drive wet lab confirmation.

-“AlphaFold has shifted the conceptual framework, kind of like moving from a Flintstones car to a Tesla overnight.”
+“AlphaFold has shifted the conceptual scaffolding, kind of like moving from a Flintstones car to a Tesla overnight.”

 “This is the Rosetta Stone of molecular biology.
 Every lab will use AlphaFold, or will be competing against those that do.”